Publishing on January 26, 2026: Morning of a Crescent Moon, Indigo River Publishing

 Devotionals in Guideposts Strength and Grace Magazine

-Magazine available at https://www.shopguideposts.org/magazines/strength-and-grace-magazine.html
+The magazine is available at https://www.shopguideposts.org/magazines/strength-and-grace-magazine.html

 Incense Rising, published by Indigo River and available through Amazon or Indigo River Publishing